Bank of America® Premium Rewards® Credit Card

 Here’s what you need to know about the best features the Bank of America Premium Rewards card has to offer.

-The bonus offer exceeds that of the Chase Freedom Unlimited and Chase Freedom Flex cards, which offer a $200 bonus, and the American Express® Blue Cash Everyday card, with a $200 welcome offer.
+The bonus offer exceeds that of the Chase Freedom Flex card, which offers a $200 bonus, and the American Express® Blue Cash Everyday card, with a $200 welcome offer.
 However, you only have to spend $500 in the first three months and $2,000 in the first six months, respectively, to qualify for the bonus offers with these cards.

 If you are looking for a travel credit card and don’t intend to use the card much beyond your trips, the Bank of America Premium Rewards card is a solid choice.
 That’s because you can earn 2 points for every dollar on travel and dining purchases and just 1.5 points on all other purchases.
 Bank of America or Merrill customers who qualify for Preferred Rewards can earn up to 3.5 points for every dollar on travel and dining purchases and up to 2.62 points on all other purchases.

 The program is extremely flexible, allowing you to cash in those points for a statement credit, a direct deposit into your Bank of America account or even credit to your Merrill investment account.
 You can also trade them in for gift cards or travel through the Bank of America Travel Center.
 Points never expire, but you must have at least 2,500 points to start redeeming them.
 When you trade points for cash, they are worth 1 cent per point, so 2,500 points would equal $25 in cash back.

 Travel expenditures that earn 2 to 3.5 points include tourist attractions, amusement parks, art galleries, zoos, aquariums and other experiences, as well as transportation and hotels.